DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 "Oh?
 You know about this place?"

 "You're real mystery.
-Do you leave nearby?"
+Do you live nearby?"

 Said Ashlan and Saki who came out from car.